-The improvements occupying sovereign land adjacent to the subject parcel have not been previously authorized by the Commission.
-On October 18, 2010, ownership of the upland was deeded to Dorothy Virginia Johnson, as trustee of the Theodore Richard Johnson Family Trust.
-On December 11, 2017, the Trust was changed to add Julie Anne Johnson as co-trustee with Dorothy Virginia Johnson.
+The improvements occupying sovereign land adjacent to the subject parcel have not been previously authorized.
+On December 23, 2002, ownership of the upland parcel was deeded to Lawrence W. Zarrilli, Trustee of The Lawrence W. Zarrilli 1993 Intervivos Trust.
 The Applicant is now applying for a General Lease - Recreational Use for use and maintenance of an existing boat dock, access ramp, and cantilevered deck.

-The subject facilities are privately owned and maintained and located within the Main Channel of Huntington Harbour.
+The subject facilities, consisting of a boat dock, access ramp, and cantilevered deck, are privately owned and maintained and located within the Midway Channel of Huntington Harbour.
 The boat dock and access ramp are used for recreational boating.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5)

-The Main Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
+The Midway Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
 There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-The boat dock extends to the pierhead line, which is 60 feet into the 400-foot-wide channel, leaving the majority of the Main Channel available for navigation and public recreation.
+The pierhead line is 30 feet into the 200-foot-wide channel, leaving the majority of the Midway Channel available for navigation and public recreation.

 The existing cantilevered deck is connected to the upland residence.
 Residential use is generally not consistent with the Public Trust Doctrine.
-However, the cantilevered deck extends no more than 5 feet over the Main Channel and does not substantially interfere with the public right of navigation or access.
-The terms of the proposed lease prohibit use of the cantilevered deck as living quarters.
+However, the cantilevered deck extends no more than 5 feet over the Midway Channel and does not substantially interfere with the public right of navigation or access.
 Proposed rent for the cantilevered deck is based on nearby upland land values to ensure the State receives appropriate compensation for use of sovereign land as an extension of the private backyard of the upland.